 For a list of New Hampshire economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-Industrial Revenue Bonds: This program is for manufacturers only; companies that manufacture or produce tangible personal property.
+Industrial Revenue Bonds: This program is for manufacturers only; those companies that manufacture or produce tangible property.
 At least 75% of bond proceeds must be spent on core manufacturing space and equipment.
 Storage, office and R&D space must be excluded from this calculation.
 To be cost effective, loans must range between $1.5 million and $10 million dollars.
 The interest rate is about 70% of prime and can be used for the purchase of land, buildings and capital equipment.

 No Sales Tax